rizitis/slackup-grub/README.md

 1. This scipt is for lazy people who dont have a second kernel as backup in system
 2. Using Grub in Slackware
-3. And always forgot to update-grub when **slackpkg update;slackpkg upgrade-all** installing new kernel in them system.
+3. And always forgot to update-grub when **slackpkg update;slackpkg upgrade-all** installing new kernel in their system.

 With this script in your installation WHEN you forgot to updated grub , before reboot or shutdown it will do it for you.